yie1d/pydoll/docs/en/features/configuration/browser-preferences.md

     **Window placement**: Realistic screen dimensions that match actual monitor resolutions.

-    **Privacy Sandbox**: Google's new tracking system—disabling it is unusual and suspicious.
+    **Privacy Sandbox**: Google's new tracking system.
+Disabling it is unusual and suspicious.

 ## Performance Impact